crystaljjlee/histsci-119/README.md

 ## Instructions

-1. Sign up for a GitHub Student Developer Pack [here](https://education.github.com/pack).
+1. Sign up for a GitHub Student Developer Pack [here](https://education.github.com/pack) using your Harvard email.